Creating an effective stakeholder engagement strategy

 The volume of communication that a stakeholder group requires depends on its level of interest and investment.

-Influential stakeholders, such as primary shareholders, require in-depth information and consultation to secure initial approval, but only need to be kept informed once the project is under way.
+Influential stakeholders, such as primary shareholders, require in-depth information and consultation to secure initial approval, but only need to be kept informed once the project is underway.
 You risk boring these stakeholders if you deliver too many regular updates, and this will discourage them from future engagement.

 High-interest stakeholders, such as employees, may benefit from continuous communication regarding issues that directly affect them.
 For example, proposals to cut staff pay or training that will be required following the introduction of new technologies.

-An effective stakeholder engagement strategy requires an initial assessment of stakeholder interests and motivations, followed by carefully monitoring any changes—and making appropriate adjustments as projects progress.
+It’s important to remember that an effective stakeholder engagement strategy requires an initial assessment of stakeholder interests and motivations, followed by carefully monitoring any changes—and making appropriate adjustments as projects progress.

 The views, opinions and positions expressed within this article are those of our third-party content providers alone and do not represent those of Gazprom Marketing & Trading.
 The accuracy, completeness and validity of any statements made within this article are not guaranteed.
 Gazprom Marketing & Trading accepts no liability for any errors, omissions or representations.